Road cycling helmets are visibly different from mountain biking helmets. It’s not only in style but also in comfort, aero and safety.

 Mountain biking helmets have a visor, a bulkier design, a low-cut rear and usually more weight than the more compact, aerodynamic, well-ventilated road bike helmets.

 While some safety features are shared, they are designed to handle very different types of crashes.
 That’s why there are different safety considerations for road and MTB helmets.

-Road helmets are primarily required to absorb and distribute the initial impact, while MTB helmets need to have good all-around surface protection since the head can hit the ground at any one angle during a fall.
-Hits to the back of the head are rather uncommon on the road.
+Road helmets are primarily required to absorb and distribute the initial impact, while MTB helmets need to have good all-around surface protection since the head can hit the ground multiple times at any one angle during a fall.

 #2 Ventilation ports

 Another difference visible at first glance are the air vents.
 Road bike helmets are clearly on top here, both in size and number.